terramate-io/terramate/docs/codegen/generate-hcl.md

 }
 ```

+The `for_each` attribute is optional.
+If it is not defined then only a single block
+will be generated and no iterator will be available on block generation.

 The `tm_dynamic` block also supports an optional `condition` attribute that must
 evaluate to a boolean.
 When not defined it is assumed to be true.
 If the `condition`
 is false the `tm_dynamic` block is ignored, including any of its nested `tm_dynamic`